Fix multiple SPF records

 Some email providers don’t require SPF records, so it might not be a problem.
 For example, Postmark only needs you to set up DKIM.

-If yours does, and you haven’t set one up, mail servers will look for a DMARC record to figure out what to do with the email.
-This is likely to result in your emails being filed in the junk email folder.
+If SPF is require and you haven’t set it up, mail servers will look for a DMARC record to figure out what to do with the email.
+Be warned that relying on DMARC is likely to result in your emails being filed in the junk email folder.

 How Did I Wind Up With Multiple SPF Records?